-The I-RMOa approach as developed in Part 3 proposes to cover ground beyond the regulatory scope of an RMO Analysis in the SVHC Roadmap 2020 context, sensu stricto, as there is, with the Green Deal, a need for integrating the manifold of green priorities into the Risk Management measure discussions so as to achieve a holistic and effective approach for metals and inorganics.
+The I-RMOa approach as developed in Part 3 proposes to cover ground beyond the regulatory/chemicals management scope of an RMO Analysisin the SVHC Roadmap 2020 context, sensu stricto.
+T, as there is, with the Green Deal, a need for integrating the manifold of greenother priorities into the Risk Management measure discussions so as to achieve a holistic and effective approach for metals and inorganics.

-It will be presented as a three-pillar exercise consisting in:
+The approach# will be presented as a three-pillar exercise consisting in:

-- Pillar 1: The I-RMO analysis in the chemicals management sphere which can be split between a reactive exercise (responding to a regulatory management options analysis initiative) and a more holistic approach (pro-active or even strategy-oriented) - Pillar 2: When relevant, the Circular Economy dimension is considered, and the risk management options considered under pillar I will be put to the test of circular economy priorities. - Pillar 3: Also, when relevant, the Climate Change dimension will be considered and the risk management options under pillar I will be looked at from the Climate policy perspective.
+- Pillar 1: The I-RMO analysis in the chemicals management sphere, which can be split between a reactive exercise (responding to a regulatory management options analysis initiative) and a more holistic approach (pro-active or even strategy-oriented) - Pillar 2: When relevant, the Circular Economy dimension is considered, and the risk management options considered under pillar I will be put to the test of circular economy priorities. - Pillar 3: Also, when relevant, the Climate Change dimension will be considered addressed and the risk management options under pillar I will be looked at from the perspective of Climate policy perspectivepriorities.

-The guidance will start from the REACH context while additionally suggesting new approaches that will help extend the analysis beyond what is currently considered a standard Regulatory Management Options analysis.
+The guidance will_starts from_with the REACH context while_and additionally suggests integratingting new approaches that willto help extend the analysis beyond what is currently considered a standard Regulatory Management Options analysis.